angelal4844/apcsa-freedom-project/tool/learning-log.md

 }
 }
 ```
 * When creating a map, you first need to create a variable.
 Inside the variable, you can add the background of what your map will look like and game objects.
 In the code above, I created two variable, kitchen and bedroom.
 Inside each variable, I added different game objects like npc1 and npc4.
 In addition, I also added what the background will look like for each map using `lowerSrc: "img/ (image link)", upperSrc: "img/ (image link)",`.
-I added a `lowerSrc` and `upperSrc` because the `lowerSrc` will help create the base of the map and `upperSrc` will help create the anything on top of the base.
+I added a `lowerSrc` and `upperSrc` because the `lowerSrc` will help create the base of the map and `upperSrc` will help create anything on top of the base.

 * Something I am going to try next is grid based movement, where the user can move the sprite using the arrow keys.
 #### Grid Based Movement